Philosophical Points for NL Teachers

 Now, in the initial stages of knowledge, one has to go through these steps of deconstruction, as Natural Law has to be tested and verified before it can be understood.
 But once understood, Natural Law doesn't budge, for its very definition is being immutable and static.

 To be a Hermetic philosopher, one must be able to differentiate between truth and falsehood in a technical way, to tease apart sophistry from true philosophy.
 I do this impersonally, but many will still take great offense to that.

 The Absolute is part of True Philosophy, while absolutism is part of false ideology—connected to religious dogma.

 While we can know and understand the Absolute, this doesn't make us absolutists, for there is a definitive difference between the two.

 The Absolute, on the other hand, is context-free.
-Hermetic/Metaphysical principles are context-free and Absolute.
+Hermetic/Metaphysical principles (as principles) are context-free and Absolute.
 When it comes to laws and principles, there are NO exceptions, EVER.
 Laws and principles are forever-binding.

-In the context of Laws, there is no, “This is True, BUT”statements.
-The context where this statement applies “this is true, but” can be seen in patterns of classification and behavior, but the pattern is not absolute.
+In the context of Laws, there is no, “this is true, BUT” statements.
+The context where this statement (this is true, but) applies can be seen in patterns of classification and behavior... when the pattern is not absolute.
 For example, most apples are green and red, but not all.

 Polarity, Gender, and Gradients:

-The black and white checkerboard in masonic symbolism represents the ignorance to the law of polarity or law of duality, and the two main types of polarity that fall under the logical and moral polarity of true/false, right/wrong, good/evil.
+The black and white checkerboard in masonic symbolism represents ignorance to the law of polarity (or law of duality), and the two main types of polarities that fall under are logical and moral polarity consisting of: